 The history and evolution of gaming will be discussed along with current developments in gaming and virtualization/simulation.
 This course includes a study and execution of the workflow, managing and collection of assets, and building playable games/simulations for deployment to personal computers.
 Students will work with various game engines and the testing and development phases of game design and development.

-Prerequisite: GMD 300 and either DSN 301 or VMG 321.
+Prerequisite: GMD 300 and VMG 321.

 GMD 405 - Game Development II (3)